IOTechSystems/xrt-examples/Library/README.md

 ordinary, already-available IOTech apt packages - synced rather than committed only because the build stage is Alpine and can't `apt install` them itself.
-Only `xrt` is actually pending anything: there's no confirmed apt/apk package for it yet, so it's still a manual copy - see [`vendor/README.md`](vendor/README.md) for the decision that would let that go away too.
+Only `xrt` is actually pending anything: there's no confirmed apt/apk package for it yet, so it's still a manual copy.

 ```bash
 apt-get install iotech-iot-1.6-dev iotech-libpaho-mqtt-1.3 libsparkplug-b-1.0